Marwa-Hodeib/Front-End-Technical-Assessment-toothpick-/README.md

 -During Coding-

+* Added border-box to the whole page, to help me size components much easier.

 * Used flex box, for compatibility reasons although I usually use Grid. http://flexbox.help/ this website   helped a lot.

-* Instaled a slider "React Slick".
+* Instaled a slider: "React Slick".

 *